jirotubuyaki/ThunderBayesR/README.md

 ## Installation
-CRPClustering is available through GitHub (https://github.com/jirotubuyaki/CRPClustering).
+CRPClustering is available through GitHub (https://github.com/jirotubuyaki/CRPClustering) or CRAN (https://CRAN.R-project.org/package=CRPClustering).
 If download from GitHub, you can use devtools by the commands:

 ```
 > library(devtools)